patrickbwarren/transam-triton/EMULATOR.md

 8255 programmable peripheral interface chip, directly interfaced to the 2708 EPROM.
-Some auxiliary logic and discrete electronics implements a 20 V programming pulse of 1 ms duration, per write cycle (it was deemed unnecessarily fussy to include the 1 ms delay in the emulation).
+Some auxiliary logic and discrete electronics implements a 20 V programming pulse of 1 ms duration, per write cycle (this delay was not included in the emulation).
 In the programmer the ports available to the 8255 are operated in one of only two modes, and only these modes need to be emulated.

 More here...

 The Monitor code that implements the Z function is tightly written and takes some shortcuts.

-The entry point from L7.2 monitor is at address `0x0f1c` and the code is as follows:
+The entry point from L7.2 monitor is at address `0F1C` and the code is as follows:
 ```
 0F1C  CD 08 02  CALL    0208    ; prompt for start address, return in HL